Chart Color Schemes

 Analysis of health metrics shows strong performance throughout Oakleigh East.

-Prevalence of common health conditions was low among the general population but higher than the national average among older and at-risk cohorts.
-The rate of private health cover was very high at approximately 54% of the total population (~3,903 people).
-The most common medical conditions in the area were mental health issues and asthma, impacting 7.1 and 5.7% of residents respectively.
-A total of 75.8% of residents declared themselves completely clear of medical ailments, compared to 75.3% across Greater Melbourne.
-Oakleigh East has 14.4% of residents aged 65 and over (1,032 people), which is lower than the 17.5% in Greater Melbourne.
+Prevalence of common health conditions is low among the general population but higher than the national average among older, at-risk cohorts.
+Approximately 54% (~4,025 people) have private health cover.
+The most common medical conditions are mental health issues and asthma, affecting 7.1 and 5.7% of residents respectively.
+Around 75.8% declare themselves completely clear of medical ailments, compared to 75.3% across Greater Melbourne.
+Oakleigh East has 14.4% (1,064 people) of residents aged 65 and over, lower than the 17.5% in Greater Melbourne.

 Frequently Asked Questions - Health